This article contains:

 - What are the company’s objectives throughout the product life cycle?

-Once the product strategy is clear, product definition can be made out of it to know what you need to develop and when.
+Once the product strategy is clear, you can define your product to know what you need to develop and when.

-The product strategy acts as a basis to understand the product’s success before, during, and after its development.
+The product strategy helps understand the product’s success before, during, and after its development.

 What Are the Indicators of an Effective Product Strategy?